West Island: Media

 The West Island is served by several weekly newspapers including the English-language The Suburban, West Island Gazette and Montreal Times as well as Cités Nouvelles, published in French (and formerly published in bilingual format as Cités Nouvelles–City News up until 2010).

 The North Shore News once served the communities of Pierrefonds, Roxboro, and Dollard des Ormeaux when those communities were primarily focused along access routes to and from Gouin and Sources boulevards and the Sunnybrook and Roxboro train stations.
 Though the publication was touted as the West Island's only independent weekly throughout the 1960s and 1970s, it died out in the 1980s.
 Another longtime publication was the English language The Chronicle, which began in 1925 and ended in 2015.

-A local radio station CFOX broadcast from Pointe Claire at 1470 kHz in the AM broadcast band from 1960–1989.
+A local radio station CFOX broadcast from Pointe Claire at 1470 kHz in the AM broadcast band from 1960 to 1989.
 It offered several different program formats including country as well as top-40 music before its sale to the CKO all-news network.
 Declining revenue precipitated the station's closure in 1989.